iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 # Summary.

 [Atom](https://atom.io) is an excellent debugging client when connected to a remote Drupal (with Xdebug 3 + PHP 8.1) and sufficient for my Drupal dev needs.
 Here's how I set it up.

+This is admitedly *opinionated* in the sense that it intentionally focuses on my particular simple uses case and in light of most web articles still relating to Xdebug 2 and older versions of PHP.

+I hope it is useful to you and others with similar needs.

 # Motivation